Application Evaluation Criteria

 Admission to Salisbury University is granted to those applicants whose academic qualifications give promise of success in college.
 The evaluation of the applicant's chances for academic success is the responsibility of the Admissions Office, which foremost considers the applicant's academic record.
 Applicants must submit the completed application for admission, official high school transcripts, essay, and letter(s) of recommendation.
-Standardized SAT or ACT test scores are required for applicants with a weighted grade point average of 3.50 or less on a 4.0 scale.
+Standardized SAT or ACT test scores are required for applicants with below a 3.50 weighted cumulative grade point average.
 Should the student applicant have earned a weighted cumulative grade point average of 3.50 or higher on a 4.0 scale, the applicant has the choice of submitting a standardized test score.
 Applicants choosing to exclude standardized test scores should provide evidence of individual achievements and/or experiences which would not be evident from a review of the official high school transcripts.
 Leadership qualities, community service, artistic talent, athletic talent and diversity of background, including cultural, experiential and geographic, are additional factors used in the holistic review of each applicant.

 Applicants who wish to be considered for scholarships are urged to take the SAT or ACT no later than the fall testing date and to apply by the priority date of January 15.
 Details concerning the SAT I or ACT may be obtained at www.sat.org or www.act.org.
 All standardized test results must be officially forwarded to Salisbury University from the respective testing centers or your high school guidance office.
 The ETS code number for Salisbury University 5403 and the ACT code is 1716.